|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 - Distribution Method - effects distribution for the excess amount, as adjusted for earnings (Revenue Procedure 2016-51, section 6.11(5)(a)).
 Use the Department of Labor’s Online Calculator to determine earnings if it is not feasible to determine actual earnings in the IRA account.

-- When the excess amount is caused by contributing excess elective deferrals, the amount may be distributed and reported (Form 1099-R) as taxable for the year the distribution is made.
+- When the excess amount is caused by contributing excess elective deferrals, the amount may be distributed and reported (Form 1099-R (PDF)) as taxable for the year the distribution is made.

 - When the excess amount is caused by contributing excess employer contributions, the excess amount may be distributed to the plan sponsor rather than to the participants.
 If an excess amount caused by excess employer contributions is distributed to the plan sponsor, it is still reported on a Form 1099-R issued to the participant, but the taxable amount is zero.

 - Retention Method – retains excess amounts in the SEP-IRA.
-If the retention method is used, the plan sponsor is subject to a special fee of at least 10% of the excess amount (Revenue Procedure 2016-51, section 12.06).
+If the retention method is used, the plan sponsor is subject to a special fee of at least 10% of the excess amount.
 The 10% special fee is in addition to the Voluntary Correction Program user fee.
+See Revenue Procedure 2019-19, Section 6.11(5)(b) and Section 11.07.

 Small excess amounts.
 If the total excess amount is $100 or less, you aren’t required to distribute the excess and aren’t subject to the special additional VCP fee if the excess amount is retained.